Quickguides

 Choice of language

-It is advisable to provide for the language of the arbitration as this will determine the language of the written and oral submissions in any hearing.
+It is advisable to provide for the procedural language of the arbitration, as this will determine the language of the written and oral submissions and evidence.
 If not specifically provided for, the tribunal will decide the language.
+Typically, this will be the language of the contractual documentation but this should not be assumed.

 Multiple related contracts

-One of the disadvantages of arbitration is that arbitrators, unlike judges, generally do not have the authority to join additional parties to the arbitration or consolidate related arbitrations without the additional parties' consent.
+One of the disadvantages of arbitration is that arbitrators, unlike national court judges, generally lack authority to join additional parties to the arbitration, or to consolidate related arbitrations, without the additional parties' consent.
 Where there are inter-related contracts, and the parties want any related disputes to be heard together or want the ability to join into the arbitration the various parties to the different contracts, it is possible to cater for that.
 However, advice on the drafting should always be sought.

 Confidentiality

-If confidentiality is a concern, it is sensible to insert a confidentiality clause as the approach to confidentiality can vary as between different arbitral institutions and different jurisdictions.
+If confidentiality is a concern, it is sensible to insert an express confidentiality clause, as the approach to confidentiality can vary as between different arbitral institutions and different jurisdictions.
 A clause which specifically addresses the arbitration is advisable, as opposed to relying on more general confidentiality provisions that apply to the underlying contract.
-Several of the institutions provide standard wording for such clauses.13 Alternatively, choose arbitration rules (including the SIAC Rules) which have express confidentiality provisions.
+Several arbitral institutions provide standard wording for such clauses.12 Alternatively, choose arbitration rules (including the SIAC Rules) that have express confidentiality provisions.

 Waive the right to appeal?